 way to make lift parts cheaper is to reduce the quality of the materials used to make those parts.

-Over flexing any leaf spring will cut its lifespan dramatically, no matter what type of lift you install.
-Leaf springs simply cannot deal with the stress of over-flexing due to inadequate bump stops.
+Over flexing any leaf spring or over compressing any coil spring will cut its lifespan dramatically, no matter what type of lift you install.
+Springs simply cannot deal with the stress of over-flexing/compressing due to inadequate bump stops.
 So take note, no matter what type of lift you use, you are still required to extend your bump stops

 and you may need to buy additional parts not provided in any lift kit you purchase.

 Your lift decision should be based more on your budget, and performance goals, than on any Internet mythology.
-If your leaf springs are in good condition, an AAL is a reasonable choice to add lift and will meet the needs of most 4x4 users.
+If your leaf springs are in good condition, an AAL or a bastard pack is a reasonable and low cost choice to add lift, and the results will meet the needs of most 4x4 owners.